-5.1.5 Three Days' Workshop of ME&IE Consultants at National Office Islamabad (NPIWC-II)
+5.1.7 Three Days' Workshop of ME&IE Consultants at National Office Islamabad (NPIWC-II)

-In order to fill the gaps of baseline survey of NPIWC-II, three days' workshop was held.
-The workshop was started on 30th of August, 2021 at Consultants' National Office, Islamabad.
-Team Leader WCBA-KP also participated in the workshop to share his experience and play a role in "Baseline Survey of the NPIWC-II".
+In order to filling the gaps of baseline survey of NPIWC-II, three days' workshop was held.
+The workshop was started on 30th of August to 1st of September, 2021 at Consultants' National Office, Islamabad.
+Team Leader WCBA-KP also participated in the workshop to share his experience and pay a role in "Baseline Survey of the NPIWC-II.